surma/surma.dev/content/things/compile-js.md

 ```

 If I was writing C and wanted a variable to contain one of many types, I’d
-use a `union`, which are notoriously not type safe.
+use a `union`, which is notoriously not type safe.
 C++ has a type-safe
 counterpart to C’s `union`, which is called `std::variant`:

 ```cpp